fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 [entryPoints.traefik]
 address = ":8080"
 ```
-3. Publish to Azure once again.
+4. Publish to Azure once again.
-4. Configure your domain CNAME to target your cluster URL/IP.
+5. Configure your domain CNAME to target your cluster URL/IP.
-5. The Store Web application should now be available on https://{your-domain}.
+6. The Store Web application should now be available on https://{your-domain}.
 If not, ensure that the port 443 is enabled in the Azure Load Balancer.
 In case the Service Fabric was used to test the deployment the URL to test is https://{clusterfqdn}.{region}.cloudapp.azure.com

+### <a name="usingazurecertificate">Using Azure/GoDaddy SSL certificate in Traefik</a>

+Extracting the CER/KEY files from a PFX as described in this documentation caused the CER file to be incomplete (the chain was missing).
+This [ssl validation tool](https://www.ssllabs.com/ssltest/analyze.html) degraded the SSL certificate from A to B, stating that the chain was incomplete.
+Note that browsers shown the SSL certificate as being valid, but Postman failed (with the **verify SSL** option **ON**).

+The problem was solved by running `openssl pkcs12 -in <filename>.pfx -clcerts *-cacerts* -nokeys -out <filename>.crt`.
+This dumps the **CA** certificates into the CRT file too, not just the **CL(ient)** certificates.
+Doing this way will cause a **public key does not match private key** error in Traefik.

+After further investigation, it seems that the order in which the **openssl** tool generates the CA+CL certificates is like this: ROOT CA &rarr; Intermediary CA &rarr; CL cert.
+This was valid for GoDaddy certificates, other CAs might have more intermediaries, or none.
+However, Traefik seems to expect a reverse order: CL &rarr; Intermediary CA &rarr; Root CA. Reversing the CRT file by hand worked.
+At the time of writing we haven’t found a way to generate the CRT file in reverse order, maybe others have already figured this out.
+Please let us know in case you have a better approach :)

 ## <a name="challenge5">Challenge 5: Canary release with Traefik</a>